-- Once chilled, whip the remaining heavy cream until stiff peaks form.
-Gently fold the chilled chocolate into the whipped cream until thoroughly combined.
+- Once chilled, Gently fold the non fat whipped topping into the chocolate mixture until thoroughly combined.
 The mixture should have a fluffy consistency. .

 - To serve, spoon chocolate mousse into a piping bag and pipe into small dessert dishes.
 Top with whipped cream and maraschino cherries or mandarin oranges, if desired.
 Enjoy!

 *Tip: The orange zest adds a really nice pop of flavor to this recipe.

 Optional, to serve:

 Whipped cream, maraschino cherries, and/or mandarin orange slices